Ajeet7764/Ajeet7764/README.md

 - 👋 Hi, I’m @Ajeet7764
 - 👀 I’m interested in Front-end developer
-- 🌱 I had completed B.tech in ITS ENGINEERING COLLEGE GREATER NOIDA.
+- 🌱 I had completed from B.tech in ITS ENGINEERING COLLEGE GREATER NOIDA.
 In year of 2022.
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me . for internet